diogotcorreia/master-thesis/docs/content/ch05-results.typ

 As there is no public dataset of projects vulnerable to class pollution, evaluation has to be predominantly done manually.
-For that reason, a small collection of both known-vulnerable and known-not-vulnerable Python programs was created to assess the basic functionality of #TheTool.
+For that reason, a small collection of both known-vulnerable and known-not-vulnerable custom-made Python programs was created to assess the basic functionality of #TheTool.

 In this small collection of synthetic benchmarks,